0xlemons/0xlemons/README.md

 ### Hi there 👋 im lemons

-- 🌱 I’m currently learning all about Computer Science through such courses as CS50.
+- 🌱 I’m currently still learning all about Computer Science.
 - 🐍 Currently I Have decent knowledge on Python.
 - 📫 How to reach me: @luvlemons on discord.